-Outcome: Create a better future for all our communities Ft6: Asset resilience (water network+ above ground assets) Short definition A resilience score for critical water network+ above ground assets based on the company resilience scorecard.
+Outcome: Create a better future for all our communities Ft6: Asset resilience (water network+ above ground assets) Short definition A resilience score for critical water network+ above ground assets based on the company a defined resilience scorecard.
 Critical assets are those for which failure would have a major impact on service to customers or on the environment.
 Measurement Reported as a percentage to one decimal place, annually for the financial year.
 Mitigation / exceptions N/A Any other information relating to the performance commitment We have developed the resilience scorecard over the last five years as a way of measuring and improving the resilience of our assets, in terms of how well protected they are against extreme weather events and other short-term challenges, and their ability to recover from service failures arising from those events.
 The scorecard uses a scoring of 100% if the asset meets a particular criteria, and 0% if it fails the criteria.
-Full definition of the performance commitment The resilience scorecard identifies our most critical water network plus assets and assesses the level of resilience across these assets.
-We have identified a set of risks that could mean an asset is less resilient than our defined standard.
-An asset is marked as 100% resilient if it meets all of the criteria that are relevant to it.
-Any reduction from 100% resilience identifies a risk of major customer impact in extreme circumstances.
-The resilience score for the set of critical water network plus assets is the average score across all the assets considered.
+Full definition of the performance commitment The resilience scorecard identifies our most critical water network plus above ground assets and assesses the level of resilience across these assets.
+We have identified a set of risk criteria that could mean a reservoir is less resilient than our defined standard.
+An asset is given a score from 0% to 100% against the defined criteria (see below).
+The overall resilience score for the set of critical assets is the average of the scores of the critical assets.
 We have defined critical assets according to the table below.
-These are the assets where a failure could mean a loss of water availability, which cannot be replaced, leading to interruptions to customers' water supply.
-Asset Type Criticality Definition Population served (direct feed)> 70000 works Including vital points
+These are the assets where a failure could mean a loss of water availability which cannot be replaced, leading to interruptions to customers' water supply.
+Asset Type Criticality Definition Population served (direct feed) > 70000 works Including vital points